nicospavlidis/opc/README.md

-Whenever the data contains irrelevant features, or correlations among subsets of features exist (which is typical in high-dimensional data), or when clusters are defined in different subspaces, the spatial data structure (which is inferred from pairwise distances) becomes less informative about the underlying clusters.
+Whenever the data contains irrelevant features, or correlations among subsets of features exist (which is typical in high-dimensional data), or when clusters are defined in different subspaces, the spatial data structure becomes less informative about the underlying clusters.
 Under these conditions clustering algorithms need to simultaneously solve two interrelated problems: (i) identify the subspace in which clusters can be distinguished, and (ii) associate observations to clusters.

 OPC focuses on methods which seek low dimensional subspaces that are optimal with respect to specific clustering criteria.
 This distinguishes the methods in OPC from generic dimensionality reduction techniques that optimise objective functions that are not related to any clustering criterion, and are therefore not guaranteed to preserve the cluster structure.

+#### IMPLEMENTED ALGORITHMS

+##### <a name="alg"> Algorithms implemented in OPC </a>

 #### DEPENDENCIES